graphprotocol/uniswap-subgraph/README.md

 ```

- 7. Now create the subgraph locally on The Graph Node with `yarn create-subgraph`.
+ 7. Now create the subgraph locally on The Graph Node with `yarn create-local`.
 On The Graph Hosted service, creating the subgraph is done in the web broswer.

- 8. Now deploy the Uniswap-Subgraph to The Graph Node with `yarn deploy --verbosity debug`.
+ 8. Now deploy the uniswap subgraph to The Graph Node with `yarn deploy --verbosity debug`.
 You should see a lot of blocks being skipped in the `graph-node` terminal, and then it will start ingesting events from the moment the contracts were uploaded to the network.

 Now that you have subgraph is running you may open a [Graphiql](https://github.com/graphql/graphiql) browser at `127.0.0.1:8000` and get started with querying.

+## Viewing the Subgraph on the Graph Hosted Service
+This subgraph has already been deploy to the hosted service, and you can see it under on [The Graph Explorer](https://thegraph.com/explorer/).
+To understand how deploying to the hosted service works, check out the [Deploying Instructions](https://thegraph.com/docs/deploy-a-subgraph) in the official documentation.
+The most important part of deploying to the hosted service is ensuring that the npm script for `deploy` is updated to the correct name that you want to deploy with.

 ## Getting started with querying
 Below are a few ways to show how to query the uniswap-subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://github.com/graphprotocol/graph-node/blob/master/docs/graphql-api.md).
+These queries can be used locally or in The Graph Explorer playground.

 ### Querying a Uniswap Exchange
 ```graphql